What does “observation status” mean?

 - Call Medicare at 1-800-MEDICARE (800-633-4227); TTY users call: (877) 486-2048

-- Vermont Residents:
+- Vermont residents:

 - Call the State Health Insurance Assistance Program (SHIP) at 1-800-642-5119 or

-- Call the Office of the Health Care Advocate at 1-800-917-7787
+- Contact us at the Office of the Health Care Advocate.
+Fill out our form or call us at 1-800-917-7787